Frank Fossen Headshot

 Summary

-Frank Fossen’s research covers the economics of entrepreneurship, public economics, labor economics, and applied microeconometrics.
-He has published more than 40 papers in peer-reviewed journals, including Entrepreneurship Theory and Practice, European Economic Review, Journal of Economic Behavior and Organization, JPE Microeconomics, and Journal of Financial Intermediation.
+Frank Fossen’s research covers the economics of entrepreneurship, public economics, and labor economics.
+For example, he investigates how public policies affect entrepreneurship, the importance of credit and wealth, the impacts of innovative technologies such as AI, and the roles of economic preferences and personality in entrepreneurship.
+He has published more than forty papers in peer-reviewed journals, including Entrepreneurship Theory and Practice, European Economic Review, Journal of Economic Behavior and Organization, JPE Microeconomics, and Journal of Financial Intermediation.

 CV and list of publications